snowyu/sinatra-can/README.markdown

     require 'sinatra/can'

+You have to load this gem *after* ActiveRecord/DataMapper in order to take advantage of CanCan's model extensions.

 ## Abilities

 Abilities are defined using a block just like with Sinatra.
 Here's the canonical example, which gives permission for admin users to manage and for non-admins to read: